arambazamba/ng-adv/demos/01-components/03-migration/readme.md

     - demos.module.ts

 - As all components in the shared folder have been migrated to standalone components we can remove the `shared.module.ts` file.
 Remove its import from `demo.module.ts`.
 Check if the application is still working.

+- That is all for now.
+We will remove the `demos.module.ts` file in the `Routing and App-Init` module.